 Deep in Scotland’s heart is the majestic ‘glen of weeping’ where the Glencoe Massacre eventually led to the Jacobite Uprising 23 years later.
 Drive this majestic Glen and then head to Glenfinnan to watch the ‘Harry Potter Train’ go over the viaduct.

 Start: Anywhere north of Loch Lomond.
 One way trip.
 Distance 50 miles/80km.
 Driving time: 1 hour

 - From Loch Lomond take the A82 through Crianlarich and then Tyndrum.
-The road then opens up to the highlands, taking you through Rannoch Moor to the head of the glen, guarded by Buachaille Etive Eor, the Great Herdsmen ooad tf Etive, at the head of Glen Etive.
-James Bond fans might want to take a detour to take that Skyfall photo.
+The road then opens up to the Highlands, taking you through Rannoch Moor to the head of the glen, guarded by Buachaille Etive Mor (the Great Herdsmen of Etive) at the head of Glen Etive.
+James Bond fans might want to take a detour into Glen Etive to take that Skyfall photo.

-- There are are various photo points in the glen including at the Three Sisters, but be careful, as the road is very busy – so use the car parks at all times!
+- There are various photo points in the Glen including at the Three Sisters, but be careful, as the road is very busy – so use the car parks at all times!
 In Glencoe, the Clachaig Inn is an institution for real ale and food.

 - Leaving the Glen behind, head to Fort William for lunch before taking the Road to the Isles (A380) to Glenfinnan.
 Stopping points include Neptune’s Staircase, a flight of 12 canal locks.

 - At Glenfinnan, the ‘Harry Potter Train’, otherwise known as the Jacobite Steam Train crosses the viaduct twice a day – at around 11am and 3pm.
 The best views are from up behind the viaduct so get there early.

 - On the banks of Loch Shiel is the Glenfinnan Monument, a tribute to those fallen fighting for Bonnie Prince Charlie in the Jacobite rebellion.